prompts-studio/prompts-sol/README.md

 Prompts is a Solidity smart contract extending ERC721 with empty minting, duration, and verified contributors.
 It enables NFTs for collective performances.

 A deployed Prompt contract enables the following:
-1. Mint an NFT by adding `endsAt`, `members`, and the first `contribution`mint)
+1. Create a prompt by adding `endsAt`, `members`, and the first `contribution`
-2. All members are added to the `allowlist`, only allowed addresses can mint
+2. All members are added to the `allowlist`, only allowed addresses can create prompt
-3. NFT is minted empty and owned by the provided `to` address
+3. Members can add their contributions and set its price before the end time
-4. Members can add their contributions before the end time
+4. Contributors can set new price to their contributions
-5. When the end time ends, any member can finalize the NFT
+5. When the end time ends or contributions complted, anyone can mint the NFT paying the total price

 Note that the contract deployer address is the first account in allowlist.
 So it should make the first mint and add others.